← All Solutions

 Design & Simulation

-Custom heater layout designed using ATT's proprietary simulation tools, matched precisely to your sensor cover geometry and thermal requirements.
+Custom heater layout designed using ATT's proprietary simulation tools, matched to sensor cover geometry, de-icing target, voltage level, diagnostic concept and transmission limits.

 2